keithballdotnet/aws-serverless/README.md

 # aws-serverless
-An experiment with aws servless tech
+An experiment with aws serverless tech